 Q: How do I make changes to my child’s Before & After School registration?

-A. Contact the Before & After School Registrar in writing at least 2 weeks before the desired change.
-A transfer fee of $30 will be applied to your account when making package changes.
-There is no additional fee when shifting the days of the week your child regularly attends, (i.e., from Monday and Tuesday to Tuesday and Wednesday) but the Site Supervisor and Registrar must approve this change in order to keep accurate attendance records.
+A: Contact the Before & After School Registrar in writing at least 2 weeks before the desired change.
+A transfer fee of $20 will be applied to your account when making package changes.
+There is no additional fee when shifting the days of the week your child regularly attends, (i.e., from Monday and Tuesday to Tuesday and Wednesday) but the Registrar must approve this change in order to keep accurate attendance records.

 Q: Do I need to register for Full Day programs/In-Service days separately?

-Q: When can my Kindergartener start attending Camp Fire Columbia’s BAS?
+Q: When can my Kindergartener start attending Camp Fire Columbia’s Before & After School Program?

-A: On their official first day of Kindergarten (see your school schedule).
+A: On their official first day of Kindergarten (see your school schedule) and AFTER they turn five years old.
 Often, districts have Kindergarteners attend a “half-day” on their first day of school.
 Camp Fire can offer AM care for youth who attend a half-day in the morning, and we can offer PM care for youth who attend a half-day in the afternoon.
 Because the protocol differs by school site, please contact your program’s Site Supervisor in late August for further clarification.
+Our Oregon Office of Child Care license prohibits us from having youth attend program before their 5th birthday.

 Drop-In Care and Early Release